 The largest organ in the human body is the one you can see most easily, the skin, which also happens to be the one that is easily thrown out of whack.
 A change in weather can lead to those breakouts or redness.
 While some of you may seek help from make-up tutorials to make their pimples and acne scars disappear.
 Nevertheless, you can take a sigh of relief because you can easily fix the problem by identifying the culprits.
 Here is what you need to watch out for.

 Have you heard of microbiome?
 It’s same as gut bacteria but it’s found on the surfaces of your body including your face.
-When you overuse skin products like cleansers that leave your face feeling squeaky clean, you’re actually increasing the risk of microbial imbalance, hence, making your skin more prone to acne, rosacea, eczema and cirrhosis.
-Instead of opting for products such as antimicrobial soaps which can leave your skin dry, use products with pribiotics or postbiotics to keep the different strains of healthy skin bacteria in check.
+When you overuse skin products like cleansers that leave your face feeling squeaky clean, you are actually increasing the risk of microbial imbalance, hence, making your skin more prone to acne, rosacea, eczema and cirrhosis.
+Instead of opting for products such as antimicrobial soaps which can leave your skin dry, use products with probiotics or postbiotics to keep the different strains of healthy skin bacteria in check.

 Not just the changes in hormones but also the variations in temperature and humidity that can throw your skin off balance.
 During winter, your skin tends to become dry and flaky, whereas it becomes breakout prone in the summers.
 You can sustain the battle if not win by choosing the products that balance your skin’s pH levels.

-Read more articles on Beauty & Personal Care
+Read more articles on Skin Care.